rongjx3/IMUdeblur_comp/README.md

 |:------------------------------------------------------:|
 | ![](./img/3.svg) |

-## Quantitative Comparison Results
+## Quantitative Comparison Results on Proposed Dataset

-For a quantitative comparison of different methods using these real-world images, we use a deblurring metric introduced by [7].
-This metric allows us to assess deblurring results quantitatively, where higher values signify better deblurring quality.

 Quantitative comparison with BDSI, DSPSI, ASPDC, M3SNet, CIMBID and GAMD on the full proposed dataset is shown in the table below.